 Supporting someone who has a mental condition can be challenging.
 If the connection is emotional, you may have difficulties with closeness.
 Based on your spouse’s mental health and whatever drugs they are on, they may exhibit hypersexual behavior or be uninterested in intimacy, which could be challenging for relationships.

 Common reactions to mental illness

 Mental illness frequently has a ‘trickle-down effect’ on families, causing tension, anxiety, worry, and, in extreme cases, a substantial shift in how individuals live their lives.
 Various family members will most likely be impacted differently.

 It is common to experience a wide range of feelings, including guilt, anxiety, sadness, and sorrow.
 Recognizing these sentiments could be the initial step in dealing with them.
 When a person has a mental disease, nobody is to blame.

-Don’t Become Their Therapist
+Don’t Become a Therapist